Texas’s Definition of Defamation

 Public plaintiffs: Think of celebrities, politicians, and other notable figures in the community and media.
 These are considered public persons and public plaintiffs.
 Public plaintiffs are persons who have availed themselves to a higher degree of scrutiny by the general public.
 In the best interest of furthering free speech and open discussion, the law grants a higher degree of protection to persons discussing hot-topic issues and criticizing certain figures.
 In order to succeed in a defamation of character claim, public persons are required to prove a defendant acted with actual malice when publishing or communicating a false statement.

 Private plaintiffs: Private persons are everyday, ordinary, citizens who have not opened themselves up into the limelight or thrust themselves into discussion of highly public issues.
 Private persons enjoy a higher degree of…well, privacy, and are required to prove ordinary negligence in order to succeed in their defamation claim.
 Ordinary negligence is typically defined as the ordinary care that would be exercised by a reasonably prudent person in similar situations and circumstances.

-To further understand the differences between ordinary negligence and actual malice, check out our detailed blog post titled, “What is a Defamatory Communication?”
+To further understand the differences between ordinary negligence and actual malice, check out our detailed blog post explaining defamatory statements.

 Texas, like most U.S. states, expands upon the traditional idea of two types of defamation plaintiffs and follows the Supreme Court ruling set forth in Gertz v.
 Robert Welch, Inc., 418 U.S. 323, 345 (1972), opening up the number of defamation plaintiffs to four (4).